In this lesson, we’re going to learn about the Comparable

 method.

-In the example below, we are saying that, by default, Album
+In the example below, we are saying that Album

 s.